g-leech/argmin-gravitas/_posts/2024-06-29-against-phds.markdown

 ">Gogginsism</a> can produce certain kinds of greatness.
         <!-- - Nietzsche tension of spirit ("a magnificent tension of spirit... with such a tension in our bow we can now shoot at the furthest goals... we good Europeans and free, very free spirits – we still have it, the whole need of the whole tension of its bow!") -->

->  one possible answer is that a Ph.D. program provides a safe environment for certain types of people to push themselves far beyond their men their mental limits and tal limits and then emerg then emerge stronger as a result.
+>  one possible answer is that a Ph.D. program provides a safe environment for certain types of people to push themselves far beyond their men their mental limits and then emerge stronger as a result.
 For example, my six years of Ph.D. training have made me wiser, savvier, grittier, and more steely, focused, creative, eloquent, perceptive, and professionally effective than I was as a fresh college graduate

 <center>- <a href="http://linyun.info/phd-grinding.pdf">Guo</a></center>